isabella232/dtm.en/help/using/administration/users.md

 You must have administrative privileges to invite a new user in Dynamic Tag Management.
 Administrators are automatically granted permissions to a new property.

->[!NOTE]
->
->If you link your DTM company to the Experience Cloud, you must manage your users in the Experience Cloud.

 ## Manage users {#concept_6255E7CCF212439CA8593CD6A75C7E47}

 You can invite users to the [!DNL Adobe Experience Cloud] with the [!DNL Adobe Admin Console] (the preferred method) or you can use the legacy provisioning process in [!DNL Dynamic Tag Management].